 For this particular block, I can’t decide which version I prefer.
 What do you think?
 I’m wondering how I should block the next square I make!

-Download the pattern here for free through March 31, 2014.
+Download the pattern here on Ravelry.